 Now repeat on the other foot.
 If the nature of the shoe upper makes it hard to feel a cable end crimp, use the knot off a medium size zip tie as they are larger and protrude further making them easier to feel through the shoe upper.

-What ever your philosophy of cleat positioning (and sooner or later I will post my own tried and true views), this is a simple, accurate way to establish a reference point on the outside of the shoe.
+What ever your philosophy of cleat positioning (all you wish know about cleat positioning here), this is a simple, accurate way to establish a reference point on the outside of the shoe.

 See this video for more: http://vimeo.com/9589645, and don’t chew your nails.
 You’re damaging a valuable tool!